 Alert!
 7 Spots left on Pre-Tour 1, Holland

 You can't.
 This event combines ARS and DRG Conventions and the tours are only available to attendees of the Conventions.
 Return to Top

 We have arrangements so people can pay with US or Canadian credit cards.
 Return to Top

 We have people coming from many places in the world at different times.
 There are 5 different tours to choose from, each with different timing.
 Hence, it is prudent to have individuals arrange their own flights.
 If they can work together, so much the better.
 We have made arrangements with a travel agent that knows about our convention and has researched what arrangements are available including industry discounts and can also arrange travel insurance.
 She is:

+There are two good reasons to get travel insurance.
+Some of our plans may change unexpectedly or your plans may change unexpectedly.
 There are many things that can interfere with travel plans such as illness, illness of a loved one, death in the family, acts of terrorism, natural disasters, etc. The organizers of the conference can not be held responsible for changes made necessary by events beyond their control.
 Travel insurance is recommended.
 Most Travel Insurance policies will cover you for such risks.
 You should talk to your travel agent about Travel Insurance when you get your air package and mention what you paid for conference registration.
-Talk to your travel agent to see if you want to include the conference package in your Travel Insurance.
+Talk to your travel agent to see if you want to include the cost of your conference package in your Travel Insurance.
 Return to Top

 The ARS itself is facilitating the collection of the registration information and payment for conference registration and the tours.
 Then the payment and registration forms will be transfered to the individual ARS Chapters in Europe and the DRG.
 Return to Top